prathmeshd001/studytrack-docs/README.md

 2. Choose a **Session type**: 25/5, 50/10, or Custom.
 3. Click **Start**.
 Notifications will alert you when breaks occur.

-> Note: Allow browser notifications to recieve (sic) break reminders.
+> Note: Allow browser notifications to receive break reminders.

 ## 9. Weekly Report